Sunday Morning Call: Release and reception

 The song was released as the third and final single from the album on 3 July 2000, peaking at number four on the UK Singles Chart, number five in Italy, and number 20 in Ireland.
 It was written and sung by Noel Gallagher.

 Though the song has the same anthemic feel that popularised many Oasis songs, and departs from the psychedelic feel of Standing on the Shoulder of Giants, which had been poorly received by critics, it received a mixed critical reception.
 NME described it as "a dreary thing indeed", whereas Allmusic described it as a "self-consciously mature departure from the group's usual ebullience ... a deliberately mellow, mid-tempo [song]".

-"Sunday Morning Call" was included in the 2010 compilation album, Time Flies...
-1994–2009; however the song was relegated to being a hidden track at the end of disc 2, being the only single to not be credited on the sleeve or be mentioned in the track listing.
-It was rumoured the reason for this is due to Noel stating in the audio commentary of the accompanying DVD that he "hates" the song.
+"Sunday Morning Call" was included in the 2010 compilation album Time Flies...
+1994–2009; however, the song was relegated to being a hidden track at the end of disc 2, being the only single to not be credited on the sleeve or be mentioned in the track listing.
+It was rumoured the reason for this is that Noel "hates" the song, as he stated in the audio commentary of the accompanying DVD.
 Noel confirmed this was in fact the case during an interview with Radio X in 2021 when he was asked why he disliked the song, to which Noel replied; "Because it’s shit.
 I hate that song.
 I hate it so much [that] I left it out of the Oasis singles album.
 That’s how much I fucking hate it.
 And I wrote it!".

 "Full On" dates from 1997.
-It was played by the band during soundchecks in the Be Here Now Tour, for example at the G-Mex in Manchester on December 14th 1997.
+It was played by the band during soundchecks in the Be Here Now Tour, for example at the G-Mex in Manchester on 14 December 1997.

 Music video

 The music video is a take on the Jack Nicholson film One Flew Over the Cuckoo's Nest, with characters resembling McMurphy and Nurse Ratched.
-It was filmed in an old mental institution in Vancouver, British Columbia, Canada and features Scottish actor James Cunningham.
+It was filmed in an old mental institution in Vancouver, British Columbia, Canada, and features Scottish actor James Cunningham.